wakametarou/saisyukadai/README.md

 ### Association

-- has_mny :items
+- has_many :items
 - has_many :dealings
 - has_one :profile
-- has_many :addresses
+- has_one :addresses
 - has_many :cards